Jutho/KrylovKit.jl/README.md

 |:-----------------:|:----------------:|
 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] [![][codecov-img]][codecov-url] [![][coveralls-img]][coveralls-url] |

+## Release notes for the latest version

+*   a new method `geneigsolve` for generalized eigenvalue problems ``A x = λ B x``, with a single implementation for symmetric/hermitian problems with positive definite `B`, based on the Golub-Ye inverse free algorithm.

+*   a `verbosity` keyword that takes integer values to control the amount of information that is printed while the algorithm is running.

 ## Overview
 KrylovKit.jl accepts general functions or callable objects as linear maps, and general Julia objects with vector like behavior (as defined in the docs) as vectors.